ShipStream/middleware/README.md

 * app/etc/modules
   * {COMPANY_NAME}_{MODULE_NAME}.xml

-As such, the `modman` file for the `ShipStream_Test` plugin looks like this:
+Modman is used to symlink the files into the project directories so the `modman` file for the `ShipStream_Test` plugin looks like this:

 ```
-code                   app/code/community/Test/Test/
+code                   app/code/community/ShipStream/Test/
 ShipStream_Test.xml    app/etc/modules/
 ```

-After renaming files be sure to run the modman deploy command to update symlinks:
+After modifying the modman file be sure to run the `modman deploy` command to update symlinks:

 ```
-$ docker-compose run cli modman deploy-all
+$ bin/modman deploy-all
 ```

 Handy Tips